PPaszkiewicz/Tools/services/README.md

 **BindServiceConnectionCallbacks** - interface for connection callbacks.

-**BindServiceConnectionCallbacks.Lambdas** - callback interface with hot pluggable lambdas instead of methods.
+**BindServiceConnectionLambdas** - callback interface that defines hot pluggable lambdas instead of methods.

 **DirectBindService** - abstract marker interface for services that can be bound to directly (within same process).
 Its companion object contains smart connection factory methods.